elicia4/linux_notes/tools/ssh/07-troubleshooting-ssh.md

 This means that the first line of the `known_hosts` file contains the offending key.
 Delete this line from the file, `ssh` will be able to accept new authentication credentials from the remote system.

+You can also allow X Window system traffic to be transmitted, thus enabling you to see remote GUI applications on a local machine.
+Connect first:

+    ssh -X remote

+Launch any app on the remote system:

+    xload